MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ## Step 2: Select where to store research summaries

 The Lead Research and Outreach can optionally store a summary of the research in your CRM so that a seller can view the research directly on the lead record.
 To enable this capability, you must first create a table in the CRM to store the summary, and then create a field on your lead record that will be used to link the lead to the summary.

+> [!NOTE]
+> Research insights shown in the Sales agent are retained for 90 days.
+If a lead was researched more than 90 days ago, the lead can still appear on the screen, but opening the older research can show a generic error because the original insights have expired and been deleted.
+To keep research available beyond this 90-day period, configure the agent to store research summaries in your CRM.
+Sellers can also refresh insights for leads with expired research to generate a new summary.

 ### Create a table to store Lead Research and Outreach research summary